AdobeDocs/experience-manager-desktop-app.en/help/using/troubleshoot-app-v1.md

 >[!NOTE]
 >
->If you clear AEM Desktop cache, local file changes that are not synced to AEM are lost.
+>If you clear AEM Desktop cache, local file changes are lost if they are not synced to AEM.

 >[!NOTE]
 >
->Starting with AEM desktop app version 1.5, there is an option in the desktop app UI to clear the cache.
+>Starting with the AEM desktop app version 1.5, there is an option in the UI to clear the cache.

 ## Finding the AEM Desktop version {#finding-the-aem-desktop-version}

-The procedure to ascertain the AEM Desktop version is the same for both Windows and Mac OS.
+The procedure to ascertain the AEM Desktop version is the same for both Windows and macOS.

 Click the AEM Desktop icon, and then choose **About**.
 The version number is displayed on the screen.

-## Upgrading AEM desktop app on macOS {#upgrading-aem-desktop-app-on-macos}
+## Upgrading the AEM desktop app on macOS {#upgrading-aem-desktop-app-on-macos}

-Occasionally issues may occur when upgrading AEM desktop app on macOS.
-This is caused by legacy system folder for AEM desktop app preventing new versions of AEM Desktop to load correctly.
+Occasionally, issues may occur when upgrading the AEM desktop app on macOS.
+Legacy system folders for the AEM desktop app cause these issues.
+It prevents new versions of AEM Desktop to load correctly.
 To remedy this issue, the following folders and files can be manually removed.

 Prior to executing the steps below, drag the "Adobe Experience Manager Desktop" application from the macOS Applications folder to the Trash.
-Then open terminal, and execute the following command, providing your password when prompted.
+Then open the terminal, and execute the following command, providing your password when prompted.

 ```shell
 sudo rm -rf ~/Library/Application\ Support/com.adobe.aem.desktop